mapp-john/fmc-api/README.md

 **TOOLS AVAILABLE**
 1. Basic URL GET
-2. Create Network-Objects in bulk (POST)
+2. Create Network-Objects in bulk
-3. Create Network-Objects in bulk and add to New Object-Group (POST)
+3. Create Network Objects and Object Groups in bulk
-4. Update IPS and/or File Policy for Access Rules (PUT)
+4. Update IPS and/or File Policy for Access Rules
-5. Get Inventory List from FMC (GET)
+5. Get Inventory List from FMC
 6. Register FTD to FMC
 7. Migrate Prefilter rules to Access Rules